 There's also a chicken-stuffed potato, incredibly good Mediterranean salad and a pretty fair all-beef hot dog.
 And at what other golf course can you get a real homemade ice cream shake.
 Beck's does it so well it's even open on Tuesdays, when the golf course is closed.

-It's a PGA Tour venue (the Tournament Course at Redstone Golf Club hosts the Shell Houston Open), so you'd expect the food to be good, and Redstone doesn't disappoint.
+It's a PGA Tour venue (the Golf Club of Houston's Tournament Course hosts the Shell Houston Open), so you'd expect the food to be good, and it doesn't disappoint.
 And while you can get a great meal in the dining room, the informal, but elegant Players Grill may a little more fun.

-Great for settling wagers at the end of a round, Redstone employs a team of personable bartenders to talk sports, relationships and even golf with you as they serve up a nice variety of domestic and imported draft beers and well drinks.
+Great for settling wagers at the end of a round, the Golf Club of Houston employs a team of personable bartenders to talk sports, relationships and even golf with you as they serve up a nice variety of domestic and imported draft beers and well drinks.
 The bar food menu is pretty inventive, too, with everything from terrific wings and quesadillas to nachos with brisket, shrimp or chicken.